 Know in one minute about Benefits of rose tea

 The genus Rose has approximately 100 species, belonging to the family Rosaceae and very popular as the king of flowers.
 It is available in different colors, pleasant smell as well as in beautiful shape and size.
-Apart from the use of the rose as ornamental plants in parks, gardens, and houses, they are principally cultivated for use in cosmetics, medicine, and food industry.
+Apart from the use of the rose as ornamental plants in parks, gardens, and houses, they are principally cultivated for use in cosmetics, medicine, and the food industry.
 Rose petals are used for the production of teas, jams, wines, juices, cakes, cookies, oil, and flavor extracts.
 Organic cultured roses contain phenolic compounds that are used to make rose tea and functional beverages (1).
 Rose tea is made from rosebuds or rose petals.
 The benefits of rose tea are used as an herbal remedy and alternative to other herbal teas.
 Due to its pleasant smell, relax and antioxidant drink, it is widely used in Eastern medicine.